miguelvillaresb/spring-authorization-server-oauth2/README.md

 3. The server will start in Spring Security debug mode so we will be able to track the flow of requests.
 Edit `application.yml` file to disable debug mode on Spring Security.

 ## Testing OAuth2 flow
-1. Import postman collection file inside `postman` folder.
+1. Import postman collection file included inside `postman` folder.
 2. Open the request included in the collection.
 There is only one request.
 3. Click on the `Get New Access Token` button inside `Authorization` tab.
 4. Authenticate by form login and authorize on the consent screen for the client application.
 Use credentials admin / admin